 Established in 1950, The Athenaeum Literary Award recognizes books of literary excellence by local authors and/or works that examine and reflect life in the greater Philadelphia area.
-The award is given annually, including a cash prize and an invitation to give a public lecture at The Athenaeum.
+Up to two awards are granted annually to fiction and/or non-fiction works, carrying a cash prize of $1,000 as well as an invitation to give a public lecture at The Athenaeum.

 HOW TO APPLY